precice/precice.github.io/pages/docs/installation/installation-vm.md

 You can turn off the system normally from the GUI and start it again with `vagrant up`.

+Do you have any questions?
+Help us improve this also by asking on the [preCICE forum](https://precice.discourse.group/t/precice-demo-virtual-machine/748).

 ## What else may I want to do?

 ### Sharing files and clipboard